 - Stop here, please. - Koko de tomatte kudasai

 This list is by no means exhaustive.
 We recommend that you check out Lonely Planet’s Japanese Phrasebook.
 This is especially useful if you have any special needs or dietary requirements.
-I always carry my phrasebook with me and have found it to be worth the investment!
+We always carry our phrasebook with us and have found it to be worth the investment!